For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 109. Modeling and Data Analysis (4)

 Exposure to the basic computational methods useful throughout cognitive science.
 Computing basic statistics, modeling learning individuals, evolving populations, communicating agents, and corpus-based linguistics will be considered.
-Prerequisites: Cognitive Science 18 or equivalent programming course or consent of instructor.
+Prerequisites: Mathematics 20A and Mathematics 20B and Mathematics 20C and CSE 7 or consent of instructor.

 110. The Developing Mind (4)